 Working together for the future of fitness

-There are three parts that compile the potential here.
+Three parts compile the potential here.

 1. The more we lean on each other the better results people can get in their health journeys.
 Pairing fitness with mental health and nutrition seems to yield optimal results.
 Personal trainers ought to take that first step and reach out to complementary providers.
 Someone has to and truth be told most trainers need the referrals from dieticians, physical therapists, primary care physicians and other folks who get a steady stream of new clients from insurance companies.

 2. We also need to link clients up with other people that are similar to themselves.
 We know the advantages that social support provides for behavior change.
 With social media, we have no excuse not to gather our clients into virtual communities that meet both on and offline.